Harry Gregson-Williams

+Harry Gregson-Williams (born 13 December 1961) is an English composer, conductor, orchestrator, and record producer.

 Education

 Gregson-Williams won a musical scholarship to St John's College School in Cambridge at the age of seven.
 He was a child chorister at the school.
 He later attended Stowe School, an independent boarding school in the civil parish of Stowe in Buckinghamshire, where he was a music scholar.
 He next went to the Guildhall School of Music and Drama in London.

 He learned to play the piano as a child on a Broadwood piano which his father had bought with the winnings from a hundred-to-one bet during the Grand National.

+Career

+Gregson-Williams has composed music for video games, television and films including the Metal Gear series, Phone Booth, The Chronicles of Narnia: The Lion, the Witch and the Wardrobe and Prince Caspian, X-Men Origins: Wolverine, Team America: World Police, Antz, The Tigger Movie, Chicken Run and its sequel, the first four films of the Shrek franchise, Sinbad: Legend of the Seven Seas, Flushed Away, Arthur Christmas, Early Man, Catch-22, and several films from Scott Free Productions and Jerry Bruckheimer Films.
+He is also the older brother of fellow composer Rupert Gregson-Williams.